MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ### -TargetPortal
-Gets the StorageSubsystem associated with the specified TargetPortal object.
+Gets the StorageSubSystem associated with the specified TargetPortal object.
 The TargetPortal CIM object is exposed by the Get-TargetPortal cmdlet.

 ```yaml